Pilatch/my-resume/Curriculum-Vitae.md

 - Improved developer productivity and reliability of tests via API-mocking
 - Removed the necessity of long-lived branches in source control by implementing feature flags
 - Demonstrated how web components could support our visual style guide across different web applications
+- Mediated disagreement about public site unit test strategy
+- Recognized a low-affordance feature that benefited from usability testing
+- Pair programmed and swarmed tricky functionality

 ### Comcast